What this handout is about

 What is an argument?
 In academic writing, an argument is usually a main idea, often called a “claim” or “thesis statement,” backed up with evidence that supports the idea.
 In the majority of college papers, you will need to make some sort of claim and use evidence to support it, and your ability to do this well will separate your papers from those of students who see assignments as mere accumulations of fact and detail.
 In other words, gone are the happy days of being given a “topic” about which you can write anything.
 It is time to stake out a position and prove why it is a good position for a thinking person to hold.
 See our handout on thesis statements.

 Claims can be as simple as “Protons are positively charged and electrons are negatively charged,” with evidence such as, “In this experiment, protons and electrons acted in such and such a way.”
-Claims can also be as complex as “The end of the South African system of apartheid was inevitable,” using reasoning and evidence such as, “Every successful revolution in the modern era has come about after the government in power has given and then removed small concessions to the uprising group.”
+Claims can also be as complex as “Genre is the most important element to the contract of expectations between filmmaker and audience,” using reasoning and evidence such as, “defying genre expectations can create a complete apocalypse of story form and content, leaving us stranded in a sort of genre-less abyss.”
 In either case, the rest of your paper will detail the reasoning and evidence that have led you to believe that your position is best.

 When beginning to write a paper, ask yourself, “What is my point?”
 For example, the point of this handout is to help you become a better writer, and we are arguing that an important step in the process of writing effective arguments is understanding the concept of argumentation.
 If your papers do not have a main point, they cannot be arguing for anything.
 Asking yourself what your point is can help you avoid a mere “information dump.”
 Consider this: your instructors probably know a lot more than you do about your subject matter.
 Why, then, would you want to provide them with material they already know?
 Instructors are usually looking for two things:

 - A demonstration of your ability to use or apply the material in ways that go beyond what you have read or heard.